 - Category: Muffins

-My “perfect” blueberry muffins are made with whole wheat flour and Greek yogurt.
-So delicious, no one will guess they’re healthy, too!
+These blueberry muffins are made with whole wheat flour and Greek yogurt.
+So delicious, no one will guess they’re wholesome, too!
 Recipe yields 9 to 10 standard muffins.

 - 5 tablespoons unsalted butter, softened